GgBoom-993/xorshell/README.md

 # xorshell

-Encoder PHP webshell to bypass WAF using XOR operations.
+Reject all things fancy, Only encoder PHP webshell to bypass WAF using XOR operations.